dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/interface/dlr-scansettings.md

   >
   > * `never` : never play sound, the default value;
   > * `frame` : play sound when one or multiple barcodes are found on a frame;
-  > * `unduplicated` : play sound when a unique/unduplicated barcode is found (if multiple unique barcodes are found on the same frame, play only once).
+  > * `unique` : play sound when a unique/unduplicated barcode is found (if multiple unique barcodes are found on the same frame, play only once).

 ### soundOnSuccessfullRead?: *string*